 Okay, so it doesn’t have to be pink, but colored partings make a pleasant change from glitter (they’re also a billion times easier to do).
 Grab a can of spray-on paint like Schwarzkopf Live Colour Spray (£6) and you can re-create this in seconds.

 It wouldn’t be a festival without a flower crown involved.
 Rather than leaving your hair floaty and free, add a chunky side plait.
 Less hippie, more regal.

 "And she wore ribbons in her hair."
 No, really.
 At Rodarte, flowers and ribbons were attached from root to tip in a sporadic fashion so no worries if you don’t have a mirror, you want it to look like you’ve been rolling around in a haberdashery.

-Not only does this look a bit like dreadlocks, the darts, arrows and dangly dropped accessories make this style a festival focal point.
+Not only does this look a bit like dreadlocks, but the darts, arrows and dangly dropped accessories also make this style a festival focal point.
 Try this and you’ll likely get randoms wanting photos.

 Not everyone wants to wear their hair up at a festival or for it to look OTT, which is why these cute micro plaits at Tommy Hilfiger are a welcome addition to the festival mood board.

 If you can’t beat them, join them.
 And that goes for greasy roots too.
 Swap dry shampoo for wet-look gel and slick back your hair like Marion Cotillard.
 You’ve also got the extra benefits of knowing your style will stay in place come rain, wind or sun.

 A large chunk of festival hair comes down to hiding greasy roots, and this centrally plaited mini French braid is a totally chic way of doing it.
 Remember—that’s why you packed the tail comb.